paul1956/CareLink/README.md

 05/08/2023

 ## What's New in this release
+New in 3.8.0.1
+- Improve formatting and display of new CareLink server information

 New in 3.8.0.0
 - Update to support new CareLink server protocol
 - Added additional summary records that provide pump information